tronprotocol/tips/tp/p2p/004-TCP-Connection-Policy.md

 ## Abstract
-This document introduces the TCP connection policy, including methods to select neighboring nodes and to process a TCP connection request.
+This document introduces the TCP Connection Policy, including methods to select neighboring nodes and to process a TCP connection request.

 ## Definitions